ls1intum/artemis-competency-parser/README.md

 2. Convert to clean competencies
 	- Takes raw competencies as input
 	- Removes all unneeded information from the competencies
+    - (optional) Fixes titles: changes from the shortened one to the full one (e.g, "AI-ML" to "Machine Learning")
+    - (optional) Fixes descriptions: Changes all occurrences of numberings to bullet points that are correctly indented for markdown display
 	- Re-names columns
 3. Mark errors
 	- Takes clean competencies as input